 God spoke to Solomon again in the night saying that God had chosen Jerusalem as His place of residence on Earth.
 God affirmed that He would forgive Israel for turning from God, if they turned back to Him.
-God said, “If I shut up the heavens so that there is no rain, or if I command the locus to devour the land, or if I send pestilence among my people, and my people who are called by my name humble themselves and pray, and seek my face and turn from their wicked ways, then I will hear from Heaven, will forgive their sin and will heal their land.”
+He said, “If I shut up the heavens so that there is no rain, or if I command the locust to devour the land, or if I send pestilence among my people, and my people who are called by my name humble themselves and pray, and seek my face and turn from their wicked ways, then I will hear from Heaven, will forgive their sin and will heal their land.”

 God is a forgiving God who will forgive us if we repent of our sins and turn away from them.
 He will punish people and nations for sinning against Him.
 However, God always provides a way to return to His good graces.